pangers/Intelligence-iOS-Framework/README.md

 ```
 #!objc

 INTConfiguration *configuration = [[INTConfiguration alloc] init];
 configuration.clientID = @"YOUR_CLIENT_ID";
 configuration.clientSecret = @"YOUR_CLIENT_SECRET";
 configuration.projectID = 123456789;
 configuration.applicationID = 987654321;

 ```

-#### 2. The class which instantiating the Intelligence should conform to IntelligenceDelegate. ####
+#### 2. The class which instantiating the Intelligence should confirm to IntelligenceDelegate. ####

 *Swift:*

 ```
 extension YourClass : IntelligenceDelegate {

 /// Credentials provided are incorrect.
 Will not distinguish between incorrect client or user credentials.
-    func credentialsIncorrect(for intelligence: Intelligence) {
+func credentialsIncorrect(for intelligence:
+Intelligence) {
 }

 /// Account has been disabled and no longer active.
 Credentials are no longer valid.
 func accountDisabled(for intelligence: Intelligence) {
 }

 /// Account has failed to authentication multiple times and is now locked.
 Requires an administrator to unlock the account.
 func accountLocked(for intelligence: Intelligence) {
 }

 /// Token is invalid or expired, this may occur if your Application is configured incorrectly.
 func tokenInvalidOrExpired(for intelligence: Intelligence) {
 }

 /// Unable to create SDK user, this may occur if a user with the randomized credentials already exists (highly unlikely) or your Application is configured incorrectly and has the wrong permissions.
 func userCreationFailed(for intelligence: Intelligence) {
 }

 /// User is required to login again, developer must implement this method you may present a 'Login Screen' or silently call identity.login with stored credentials.
 func userLoginRequired(for intelligence: Intelligence) {
 // Present login screen or call identity.login with credentials stored in Keychain.
 }

 /// Unable to assign provided sdk_user_role to your newly created user.
 This may occur if the Application is configured incorrectly in the backend and doesn't have the correct permissions or the role doesn't exist.
 func userRoleAssignmentFailed(for intelligence: Intelligence) {
 }

 }